In April 2020, we started to go "on-the-ground" to speak to industry professionals

 Episode 51: Professional Skepticism for ESG and Sustainability Ratings

 Charles Cho, Professor of Accounting & Erivan K. Haub Chair, Schulich School of Business, York University – Business & Sustainability

 Professor Cho shed light on the latest trends in ESG and Sustainability Reporting, including which what investors need to be on the lookout for.
 He discussed how reporting standards need to consider materiality in both financial and non-financial terms, as well as how society needs to rethink the concept of a corporation’s beneficiaries: Investors or Society at large (see his full bio).

 January 13, 2021

 Dimitry Anastakis, LR Wilson/RJ Currie Chair in Canadian Business History, Professor - Rotman School of Management – University of Toronto History Department

 Despite electric vehicles (EVs) constituting only about 3% of North American auto sales, Tesla’s hyper-growth is seen as a validation of the EV’s arrival.
 But in 1900, electric vehicles constituted nearly 40% of American car purchases.
 Dimitry Anastakis, professor and author of numerous books and articles on the history of the auto industry in North America, talked to us about the EV’s second historical moment and what lessons we can take from its first (see his full bio).

 Episode 49: A strategic reboot for Canada to get going

 David Dodge, Senior Advisor Bennett Jones LLP and former Governor of the Bank of Canada

-The economic backdrop heading into 2021; What Canada should do to improve our economic positioning with the Biden administration; The danger in the federal government building up excessive debt; How to address Canada’s productivity problem; Why China's currency will overtake the U.S. dollar as the global currency this decade.
+The economic backdrop heading into 2021; What Canada should do to improve our economic positioning with the Biden administration; The danger in the federal government building up excessive debt; How to address Canada’s productivity problem; Why China's currency will overtake the U.S. dollar as the global currency this decade (see his full bio).